-Over the past decade, the University’s Advanced Computing platform has grown the HPC cyberinfrastructure from nothing to a regional advanced-computing environment supporting 1,700+ users and a very large state-of-the-art data storage system (well over 10 PB current live data).
+Over the past decade, the University’s Advanced Computing platform has grown the HPC cyberinfrastructure from nothing to a regional advanced-computing environment supporting 500+ users and a large state-of-the-art high-performance storage system (over 10 PB).
 The U’s latest acquisition, Triton, a state-of-art IBM power9 system was rated one of the Top 5 Academic Institution Supercomputers in the US for 2019, and is UM’s first GPU-accelerated high-performance computing (HPC) system, representing a completely new approach to computational and data science.
 Built using IBM Power Systems AC922 servers, this system was designed to maximize data movement between the IBM POWER9 CPU and attached accelerators like GPUs.
 Triton is designed to accommodate traditional HPC, interactive Data Science, Big Data AI, and Machine Learning workloads.
 This represents a quantum leap in the University’s computing infrastructure, and it is designed to address the ever-expanding needs of data-driven research.

 The University’s first Supercomputer Pegasus, an IBM IDataPlex system, was ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list.
 Pegasus provided over 90 million CPU/ hours/year to research projects, with a utilization rate near 85%.